 I enjoy the range of modules that are offered.
-The core modules give me fundamental knowledge but the optional modules allow me to pick modules that I want to know more about.
+The core modules give me fundamental knowledge, but the optional modules allow me to pick modules that I want to know more about.
+This includes modules that might be outside my course but indirectly related such as politics, psychology and media.
+This makes the university experience more enjoyable as it’s almost as though the course is tailored to me.

 My favourite thing about Loughborough is the community-like atmosphere.
 Although it is a town and was a big change for me moving from a big city, that’s exactly what I liked about it.
 It’s almost like you can go anywhere and bump into someone you know so I liked that social aspect of it.